Amaryllis All Leaves And No Flowers: Troubleshooting No Flowers On Amaryllis

 Gardeners plant amaryllis bulbs for the gorgeous, trumpet-shaped flowers that bloom in incredible shades from white through orange and red.
 The long, strap-like leaves are attractive, but it’s the lily like flowers – exotic and tropical – that are the star of the amaryllis show.

 So what’s going on when amaryllis grows leaves but no flowers?
-When an amaryllis has no flowers, just leaves, you need to look at how you are caring for the bulbs.
+When your plant has no flowers, just leaves, you need to look at how your amaryllis care routine.

 Non-Blooming Amaryllis